sindhya1781/sindhyab/_pages/about.md

 I have strong foundations in Data Science, Analytics and Machine Learning.
 I have worked with a wide range of languages (inclusive of R, Octave, MATLAB, and Tableau) and specializes in Python (numpy, pandas, pyplot, scapy, scikit learn, keras, pmdarima), SQL, R (ggplot2, tidyr, dplyr, caret, mice, stats) and Excel.
 As a part of my graduate degree, I am taking my understanding of ML and Deep learning concepts up a notch with courses such as Foundations of AI, Supervised Machine Learning and Introduction to Data Management and Processing that provide me with a lens to look at real business problems up close and from 30 feet away.

-In my free time, you will find me holed up in a library or having spirited discussions with my peers on up and coming papers and findings in the field of ML.
+In my free time, you will find me either holed up in a library or having spirited discussions with my peers on up and coming papers and findings in the field of ML.
 There is no inbetween.